camping classroom decor

 Mistake 1: Over-decoration leading to distraction.
 Too many busy decorations can overwhelm students and detract from learning.
 The visual clutter can make it hard to focus on lessons or materials.

-Solution: Focus on a few key thematic elements and ensure they are organized and purposeful.
-Use calming colors and ensure that essential learning tools (like charts and schedules) are still easily visible and accessible.
+Solution: Focus on a few key thematic elements and ensure they are organised and purposeful.
+Use calming colours and ensure that essential learning tools (like charts and schedules) are still easily visible and accessible.

 Mistake 2: Neglecting curriculum integration.
 Simply decorating without linking to learning objectives can make the theme feel superficial.